alorence/django-modern-rpc/docs/config/server.rst

 When should you use async_view?

-- If your deployment stack is ASGI-based (e.g., Daphne, Uvicorn, Hypercorn) and your RPC procedures contain async code async_view lets Django run the request handler as a coroutine.
+- If your deployment stack is ASGI-based (e.g., Daphne, Uvicorn, Hypercorn) and your RPC procedures contain async code, async_view lets Django run the request handler as a coroutine.
 Multiple in-flight RPC calls can then await I/O concurrently, which can improve throughput and tail latency under I/O-bound workloads.
 - If your procedures are all synchronous or you run under a purely WSGI stack, using view is perfectly fine;